Jay Levin: Recent career

-For the last 20 years Levin has split his time between starting, growing or turning around media properties such as TheFix.com; and on life coaching focused on teaching life mastery and helping people reorient their lives, careers and relationships without spending years in therapy.
-Most recently he has been working with 15 to 20 CEOs on becoming socially conscious and effective managers while helping them elevate the bottom-line performance of their businesses and grow their companies.
+From 1999 until 2016 Levin split his time between starting, growing or turning around media properties such as TheFix.com; and part-time on life coaching focused on teaching life mastery and helping people reorient their lives, careers and relationships without spending years in therapy.
+Over those years Levin also began offering courses to hundreds of people in Life Elevation, relationships and leadership.